microsoft/healthfutures-evagg/README.md

 The Evidence Aggregator literature discovery is limited to open-access publications with permissive licenses from the [PubMed Central (PMC) Open Access Subset of journal articles](https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/).
 Information returned by the Evidence aggregator should not be considered exhaustive.

-Performance was not optimized for genes with extensive evidence for definitive gene-disease relationships, but for genes with moderate, limited, or no known gene-disease relationship as annotated by ClinGen (Clinical Genome Resource) <https://clinicalgenome.org> [July 2024].
+Performance was not optimized for genes with extensive evidence for definitive gene-disease relationships, but for genes with moderate, limited, or no known gene-disease relationship as annotated in Gene Curation Coalition (GenCC) <http://www.thegencc.org> [July 2024].

 The Evidence Aggregator uses the capabilities of generative AI for both publication foraging and information summarization.
 Performance of the Evidence Aggregator is limited to the capabilities of the underlying model.